-CGS has been the neighbourhood private school of choice in Leaside for over 30 years, providing the best in early years education.
-This is where you will find an academically stimulating and personalized curriculum, delivered in a warm environment.
-The phonics program addresses the unique learning styles of boys and girls, leading to high levels of early literacy for all students.
-Highlights include public speaking, character education, mindfulness, outdoor education and daily arts.
+CGS has been the neighbourhood private school of choice in Leaside for 35 years.
+Academically stimulating and personalized curriculum, delivered in a warm environment.
+Well-known for their highly effective pandemic response and engaging online program.
+Phonics program addresses the unique learning styles of boys and girls, leading to high levels of early literacy for all students.
+Highlights include public speaking, character education, mindfulness, outdoor education, and daily arts.
 Extended care available.

 Warm, nurturing environment, a 'home away from home' for your child.